-Thanks to Beaune Imports for the following:
+Thanks to Beaune Imports for the following write up:

 Bailly’s estate covers 12 hectares and is spread over 23 separate parcels.
 The vineyards are located mostly around the village of Bué with holdings in the famous vineyards of Chêne Marchand, Grand Chemarin, le Château and les Chasseignes.
 A bit of trivia about the name of Chêne Marchand which is arguably the most famous vineyard site in the Sancerrois region: Originally it was called the Choix Marchand which literally translates to mean “a merchant’s choice”, because it was the wines from this vineyard that the merchants kept for themselves.

 Winemaking: The white wines at this estate are vinified in separate lots based upon a number of factors.
 The main factor that decides which parcels are vinified together is related to vineyard site, i.e. In all, there are approximately 12 separate vats used to ferment the juice of 23 vineyard parcels.

 The must is left to settle for 18-48 hours after which time the fermentation begins at a controlled temperature of 18°C to preserve the primary aromas of the grapes.
 The first racking takes place in January followed by aging on their fine lees.
 The wines are then assembled, cold-stabilized and lightly filtered, followed by bottling.
 The wine exported to the U.S. is treated a little differently from the European cuvées: a small amount of CO2 gas is left in the bottle.
 By doing so, the fresh fruit qualities of the wine are better preserved throughout transit, so that the bottles drunk in the U.S. are as lively, if not livelier, than those drunk in France.